PIM

 Most ERP platforms are designed as enterprise applications and are meant to be used by larger businesses.
 However, there are small business ERP platforms that are customized for various industries.

-Product information management (PIM) software is a platform that helps businesses to oversee all product information that they use for marketing and sales.
+Product information management (PIM) software is a platform that helps businesses oversee all product information that they use for marketing and sales.

 This centralized system is the base of information that is fed into any distribution channel, whether it be a print catalog, a website, or just the ERP system.

-For a PIM to win on today’s digital shelf, it should help your brand marry old and new processes, grow sales, and ensure brand consistency across a collection of diverse and rapidly evolving digital touchpoints.
+For a PIM to win on today’s digital shelf, it should help your brand marry old and new processes, grow sales, and ensure brand consistency across a collection of diverse and rapidly evolving digital touch points.

 For example, PIM platforms help support businesses that sell products in varied geographic locations.
 This means that product information needs to be available in different scientific measurements or different languages.